Other effective area-based conservation measures: History

 Parties to the Convention on Biological Diversity negotiated a draft decision at the 22nd meeting of the Subsidiary Body on Scientific, Technical and Technological Advice, and adopted Decision 14/8 on ‘Protected areas and other effective area-based conservation measures’ at the 14th meeting of the Conference of the Parties, which contains the definition and criteria for identifying OECMs.

-‘Other effective area-based conservation measures’ are referenced in Target 3 of the draftGlobal Biodiversity Framework.
+‘Other effective area-based conservation measures’ are referenced in Target 3 of the Global Biodiversity Framework.
 The Framework was agreed upon in December 2022 at the 15th Conference of the Parties to the UN Convention on Biological Diversity in Montreal, Canada.
-Integration of OECMs into global biodiversity targets has been a topic of discussion in the lead-up to the conference.
-Target 3 calls for:
+Integration of OECMs into global biodiversity targets had been a topic of discussion in the lead-up to the conference.
+Target 3 calls on Parties to the Convention on Biological Diversity to:

 "Ensure and enable that by 2030 at least 30 per cent of terrestrial, inland water, and of coastal and marine areas, especially areas of particular importance for biodiversity and ecosystem functions and services, are effectively conserved and managed through ecologically representative, well-connected and equitably governed systems of protected areas and other effective area-based conservation measures, recognizing indigenous and traditional territories, where applicable, and integrated into wider landscapes, seascapes and the ocean, while ensuring that any sustainable use, where appropriate in such areas, is fully consistent with conservation outcomes, recognizing and respecting the rights of indigenous peoples and local communities, including over their traditional territories."

 Global extent

 The World Database on Other Effective Area-based Conservation Measures is managed by the UN Environment Programme World Conservation Monitoring Centre.
-As of March 2023, 829 sites have been reported to the World Database.
-OECMs cover 1992729 km2 of the Earth’s surface, accounting for 1589090 km2 on land and 403639 km2 in the ocean.
+As of April 2024, 856 sites have been identified and reported to the World Database.
+OECMs cover 1992729 km2 of the Earth's surface, accounting for 1589090 km2 on land and 403639 km2 in the ocean.

 Locally managed marine areas (LMMAs) are one form of OECM; examples of these exist in Mozambique and Madagascar.